 - A Book of Days by Patti Smith

 Give the gift of musical growth with a Berklee Online eGift card.
-With the ability to personalize to any amount—whether you want to cover someone’s 12-week Berklee Online course or a short-form Berklee Online offering—an eGift card is a great way to encourage a loved one’s music career.
+With the ability to personalize to any amount—whether you want to cover someone’s 12-week Berklee Online course or a short-form Berklee Online offering such as the brand new Masterclass—an eGift card is a great way to encourage a loved one’s music career.

 This yodeling electronic pickle will be the envy of any white elephant exchange.
 Just press the button and the pickle will yodel you a little tune.
 Give it a listen on the product page!
 It’s like being transported to the Alps.